Berkay13Ozturk/IBIS_Graph_Trimmer/README.md

 Often, the IBIS file provides a stationary waveform on either ends of the rising and/or falling waveforms.
 This part is mostly unnecessary since it provides no useful information on the slope of the waveform.

 If the simulation requires a higher frequency than the IBIS file provides, it can lead to buffer overflows.
 Either a rising IBIS trigger happens in the middle of a falling transition or vice versa.
-This usually is being treated as an overclocking issue by the EDS environment.
+This usually is being treated as an overclocking issue by the EDA environment.

 This can further lead to false positive overshoot, undershoot and/or ringing issues.
 To overcome this issue, I have designed a script in MATLAB.
 It allows the following to be done on the IBIS model: